Prevention ResourcesMany chronic health conditions can be prevented and/or managed better by making healthy choices including:

 To learn more about the Patient Protection and Affordable Care Act visit one or more of the following resources:

-Services vary depending on your age or gender based on medically recommended and recognized guidelines.
+Specific preventive services vary depending on your age or gender based on medically recommended and recognized guidelines.
 (Please see the adjacent column for a full list).
 Examples of preventative services covered at no cost include but are not limited to, blood pressure screenings, diabetes screening, cholesterol screening tests, many cancer screenings tests, including mammograms and colon cancer screening, counseling on such topics as quitting smoking, losing weight, eating healthy, treating depression, reducing alcohol use, getting routine vaccinations against diseases such as measles, polio, meningitis, flu and pneumonia shots, and vaccines to ensure healthy pregnancies and regular well-baby and well-child visits, from birth to age 21.
 Medicare covers screening and counseling for obesity to qualified Medicare beneficiaries.
-You should always refer to your health care coverage certificate of coverage for a detail description of what is covered, how it is covered, any special providers you must use.
-Your insured can provide you with a copy of your certificate of coverage upon request.¹(New Release, Affordable Care Act prevention benefits increasing access, lowering costs for people with Medicare, March 16, 2011 - http://www.hhs.gov/news/press/2011pres/03/20110316a.html)
+You should always refer to your health care certificate of coverage for a detailed description of what is covered, how it is covered, any special providers you must use.
+Your insurance company must provide you with a copy of your certificate of coverage upon request.¹(New Release, Affordable Care Act prevention benefits increasing access, lowering costs for people with Medicare, March 16, 2011 - http://www.hhs.gov/news/press/2011pres/03/20110316a.html)

 Getting Preventative Tests Covered When You are Not Insured: